 As temperatures increase it’s important to remember that dogs are susceptible to illnesses and injuries related to warm weather, like dehydration and heat stroke.
-Some dogs are more vulnerable to the heat than others, including those who have thick fur coats, flat-faces, are obese or elderly.
+Some dogs are more vulnerable to the heat than others, including those with thick fur coats, flat-faces, are obese or elderly.

 Below are the types of dogs who need to be watched extra closely when venturing outdoors on those hot summer days.